michael-dollosa/api-wrapper-project/README.md

 ### Configure
 It is suggested to create an instance of the client.
 In this project repo, client was set inside the application controller.
 Just set your API key given by the Challonge site.
+You may visit Rails [docs](https://guides.rubyonrails.org/security.html#custom-credentials) for setting up your API key under credentials.yml.

 ```ruby
 client = ChallongeUserRails::Client.new(api_key: [YOUR API KEY])